iAbhishek91/season-predictor-api/README.md

 ## Season algorithm

-Based on temperature and humidity, season is determined based on the below ficticious algorithm:
+based on temperature and humidity, season is determined based on the below ficticious algorithm:

 * termperature between 0 and 45 degree centigrade and humidity < 50 % - WINTER
 * termperature between 46 and 100 degree centigrade and humidity >= 50 % - SUMMER
 * termperature between 0 and 45 degree centigrade and humidity > 50 % - AUTUMN
 * termperature between 46 and 100 degree centigrade and humidity <= 50 % - SPRING

+## Mocks

+in this app we use different types of mock to facilitate development and unit testing.

+* **module mocks:** axios module is mocked on global level for unit testing.
+* **service mocks:** we have custom mock server built-in which stubs `temperature-service-api`.
+Hence we can easily develop in isolation.

+>NOTE: mocks only works in *development* environment.